Unboxed-Software/solana-course/content/getting-started.md

 - **Lab** - a practical project you _absolutely should_ code along with.
 This is your second exposure to the content as well as your first opportunity to dive in and _do the thing_.

-- **Challenge** - another projectm, with just a few simple prompts that you should take and implement independently.
+- **Challenge** - another project, with just a few simple prompts that you should take and implement independently.

 ## How do I use the course effectively?